amaninamdar09/DANISHMUSICBOTT/.github/README.md

 ## 🎗 Project assistance

-If you want to say **thank you** or/and support active development of YukkiMusicBot:
+If you want to say **thank you** or/and support active development of SiestaXMusic:

 - Add a [GitHub Star](https://github.com/TechShreyash/SiestaXMusic) to the project.
 - Fork the Repo :)